 Without getting too technical, the lower frequency means that the wavelength of the signal will be longer.
 This is good because longer wavelength signals are better at traveling through walls and other obstacles you might encounter in your home.

-Devices using Z-Wave can be operated in a low-power “standby” mode.
+Devices using Z Wave can be operated in a low-power “standby” mode.
 This allows battery-powered devices to maintain connectivity and still have a long battery life.

 The network of devices operates as a “mesh” network.
 Each plugged in device in the network acts as a range extender (in order to save power, battery-powered devices are designed to not have this functionality).
 This means that as you add more devices, the network gets stronger and more reliable.

-FAQ: Is A Z-Wave Thermostat Right For Me?
+FAQ: Is A Z Wave Thermostat Right For Me?

-Here is a list of questions that may help you decide if a Z-Wave thermostat is right for you:
+Here is a list of questions that may help you decide if a Z Wave thermostat is right for you:

-Q: Do I currently have a home automation hub that is Z-Wave compatible?
+Q: Do I currently have a home automation hub that is Z Wave compatible?

 A: You will only be able to get the full functionality of your thermostat if you have a compatible hub.
 After all, what fun would it be if you don’t have the ability to control all your stuff from anywhere in the world?

-Q: Do I have other Z-Wave devices?
+Q: Do I have other Z Wave devices?

-A: If you already have a network of Z-Wave compatible products, you probably want to keep expanding your Z-Wave web and make sure your thermostat is speaking the same language.
+A: If you already have a network of Z Wave compatible products, you probably want to keep expanding your Z Wave web and make sure your thermostat is speaking the same language.

 Q: How many home automation devices would I eventually like to have?

-A: If you would like to fill your home with smart lights and switches and speakers and whatever other wonderful devices someone might invent, then there is a great benefit to having Z-Wave.
+A: If you would like to fill your home with smart lights and switches and speakers and whatever other wonderful devices someone might invent, then there is a great benefit to having Z Wave.
 The network gets stronger and more reliable with more devices.
 Compare that to something like WIFI which gets congested and begins to slow down with many devices.

 Q: Do I have a large home or many obstacles?

-A: In a Z-Wave network, each individual component acts as a range extender.
-This allows a Z-Wave network to have greater ranges and to “bend” around obstacles.
-Also, the lower operating frequency of Z-Wave performs better than WiFi or Zigbee when passing through walls.
+A: In a Z Wave network, each individual component acts as a range extender.
+This allows a Z Wave network to have greater ranges and to “bend” around obstacles.
+Also, the lower operating frequency of Z Wave performs better than WiFi or Zigbee when passing through walls.

-Q: I don’t think Z-Wave is right for me.
+Q: I don’t think Z Wave is right for me.
 What do I do now?

-They actually had about 5 different models that are fairly similar, but recently they seem to have discontinued most of them.
+They actually had about 5 different models that were fairly similar, but recently they seem to have discontinued most of them.
 I waded through the details to find the model with the most amount of features for the least amount of money.

-The Radio Thermostat CT80 is a 7-day programmable thermostat with a Z-Wave wireless module.
+The Radio Thermostat CT50 is a 7-day programmable thermostat.
 It can be run on batteries, but as usual, I recommend avoiding that if possible.
 It supports all major HVAC systems with 2 stages for heating and 2 stages for cooling.

 Honeywell is a well-respected name in the thermostat business.
 They generally make some really nice thermostats.